bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 But Adrex' widespread eyes must have been exactly what his interrogator had wanted to see, though it wasn't a smile that curled up on his face, but more of a relief one person has after trying to explain something, and the receiving party finally gets it.
 Percival stowed away his own gun, as he kneeled down to the dragonborn again, his face more grim than irritated.

-"It's not that I hate you, mr. Scalenduur, it's because I hate what you made."
+"It's not that I hate you, Mr. Scalenduur, it's because I hate what you made."

 *I made something like what you made*, Adrex thought but didn't say out loud, before Percival continued.